 - "Device Nodes and USB Peripherals" on page 57

 - "Mass Storage Devices" on page 60

 - "Attached Printers" on page 62

-- "PDA Synchronization" on page 65

-- "Adapters" on page 66
+- "Adapters" on page 64

 There are two kinds of peripherals: serial and parallel.
 Serial peripherals enable RS-232-style serial connections to the Sun Ray DTU.
 Parallel peripherals enable printing and come in two types: adapters and direct USB-connected printers.